cmay20/cmay20/README.md

 Computer Science.
 This past summer I interned on Omnicell's Software Quality team where I learned software testing with embedded, robotic systems and implemented custom software automation for the betterment of medication management and patient safety.
 In 2021, I interned at the Software Engineering
 Institute (SEI) and learned best practices in DevSecOps, Code Quality Testing, and Software Development.
-Previously, I worked as a Sensei at CodeNinjas where I helped teach young coders about the exciting world of Computer Science!
+Previously, I worked as a Sensei at CodeNinjas where I helped teach young coders about the exciting world of computer science!

 ## Projects
 > 🕹 [Among Us 3D](https://github.com/cmay20/Among-Us-3D) - 'Among Us' game reimagined with pseudo-3D graphics and AI.